Ajith-Bondili/Ajith-Bondili/README.md

 When the COVID-19 lockdown hit, I slowly started to learn to code and never looked back.
 Whether it be from my own mistakes or through my success, I love to learn!

-Studying Computer Science at the University Of Waterloo (Class of 2029)
+Studying Computer Science at the University Of Waterloo

 "Knowledge Is Power" - Sir Francis Bacon